suhailsherif/IITG-Transparent-Proxy/README.md

 --------------------

 ##### *IMPORTANT*:
-Edit /etc/resolv.conf and add a line 'nameserver 127.0.0.1' at the top.
+Edit /etc/resolv.conf and add a line `nameserver 127.0.0.1` at the top.
+Or add *127.0.0.1* to your DNS serverlist.
+The former seems cooler.
 <br/>
-`nameserver 127.0.0.1
-`
+You can use *kde-nm-connection-editor* in package *plasma-nm* to create wireless access-point on your Ubuntu machine.
 <br/>
-Or add 127.0.0.1 to your DNS serverlist.
-The former seems cooler.

 ##### *Beware !*
 Non-authentic DNS servers can be used VERY 	convincingly for phishing.